 Data-driven approach leads to smart lending decisions

 The integration with FMCGs also gives Fairbanc access to a wealth of historical data on the merchants.
 By utilizing AI and machine learning, Fairbanc analyzes the data and determines which merchants would benefit from credit – shops that are seeing increased demand but lack the ability to purchase more inventory to meet it.
-Fairbanc also relies on data analysis to offer a dynamic credit line that is updated each week based on merchants’ weekly performance.
-This data-driven approach ensures that the credit provided is utilized well and that those shops that are experiencing increases in sales and demand have the opportunity to continue to grow their business with a larger line.
+Fairbanc also relies on data analysis to offer a dynamic terms of payment that is updated each week based on merchants’ weekly performance.
+This data-driven approach ensures that the terms of payment provided are utilized well and that those shops that are experiencing increases in sales and demand have the opportunity to continue to grow their business with a larger line.

 The pandemic proved how critical this product is for small merchants